 Kitchen Utensil Holder

-Ironstone pitchers as well as old silver service pitchers make great utensil holders.
+Ironstone pitchers, as well as old silver service pitchers, make great utensil holders, and make a great way to repurpose old dishes like these!

 A seldom used sushi dish gets more use as a trinket tray.
 This one is keeping a pair of my readers handy in the living room.
 (I’m always looking for my readers!)

-The openings in this old colander lets air circulate, making it ideal keeping fresh fruit.
+Here’s a great way to repurpose old dishes in a practical way!
+The openings in this old colander let air circulate, making it ideal keeping fresh fruit.

 A Floral Vase